velartrill/velartrill.github.io/orig/kestrel.md

 "You make it sound like being taken advantage of was just… routine."
 Shalvan's voice is a bit weak now.
 Well, he is a glorified civilian more or less.
 Come to think of it, how many Greens really could empathize with this?
 Even Soshten -- even her life-changing trauma was just one little incident with pirates.

 "I was a woman in an army that didn't have so many at the time.
 You gotta understand, socialism wasn't really a big thing when we started out.
 Cormorant had her ideas and she had her lieutenants -- folks like me and Silverdawn -- but the actual *people* who signed on, most of the rank and file did it because they had their own grievances with the Blood.
 Some were proles tired of being worked to death all their lives for shit wages, some were peasants tired of being gouged by raiders and taxwomen.
 A lot were masculists of one breed or another.
 We pilfered some of their groups straight up, but there's a lot more men with masculist sympathies who don't actually run off into the wilds to join a band, maybe because raping and smoking themselves silly ain't their idea of a good time, maybe because they just didn't hate women hard enough to go full Patriarch.
-A lot of *them* saw our banner and rallied behind it, because one of the things Cormorant promised was we'd end the suppression of the stronger sex; they only picked up the rest of the ideology in bits and pieces.
+A lot of *them* saw our banner and rallied behind it, because one of the big things Cormorant promised was we'd end the suppression of the stronger sex; they only picked up the rest of the ideology in bits and pieces.
 So this was an army full of bitter men kept down by my sex all their lives going through unspeakably awful things and keeping up the fight anyway, without hardly any comfort or peace or anything else but their hard-earned convictions to keep 'em going.
 And I mean, it wasn't like I was some… blushing maid halfway through puberty.
 Our men had their needs; I had mine too.
 I guess it was just… sort of an unspoken agreement.
 If you're lucky enough to get paired up with a girl *and* have some downtime, she's yours to do what you want with so long as she's still fit to fight by the time you're through with her and you keep her safe in the field."

 "That… wasn't an *official* policy, was it?"